LabyMod/labymod4-api-wiki/docs/pages/server/labymod/moderation/labymod-version.md

 upon receiving this packet.
 The LabyMod version is then stored in the player's `LabyModPlayer` and can be accessed via `LabyModPlayer#getLabyModVersion()`.

 If you want to handle it anyway, you can register a `PacketHandler` for the `VersionLoginPacket`.
+The process is explained [here](/pages/server/protocols/#registering-handlers).